EveKaczmarek/KoikatsuModdingFacility/KoikatsuPortingGuide_Part02.md

 ![screenshot](https://user-images.githubusercontent.com/52298587/182350035-5302df30-2207-47f9-b63e-ace8540ac251.png)

-Set the Cha Clothes Component and expact the Rend Normal 01 list, set the object there as the only one in list.
+Set the Cha Clothes Component and extend the Rend Normal 01 list, and set the object there as the only one in the list.
 Done.
-Now you can save your prefab and prepare the csv file.
+Now you can save your prefab and prepare the CSV file.

-Here's the example:
+Here's an example:

     [ID],5,1,[NAME],abdata,[PREFAB UNITY3D FILE],[PREFAB NAME],0,0,0,0,3,[BODYMASK UNITY3D FILE],[BODY MASK TEXTURE],0,0,0,0,0,0,0,0,0,0,0,[THUMBNAIL UNITY3D FILE],[THUMBNAIL]

-Clothes category are STRICTLY depends on the digits in the first line of csv file.
+The clothes category is STRICTLY dependent on the digits in the first line of the CSV file.
-Top clothes are in "105" category, you can check this catergory in game by right clicking on the clothes boxes in the clothes menu.
+Top clothes are in the "105" category, you can check this category in the game by right-clicking on the clothes boxes in the clothes menu.

 Now we can assemble this mod.

 ![Koikatu_20220802_133556_HuTUFN0Gbn](https://user-images.githubusercontent.com/52298587/182354960-f2621568-85aa-4468-a5c1-f7fcdd50a1aa.png)

-If you're think that everything looks ok, congratulations, you did it.
+If you think that everything looks ok, congratulations, you did it.
 If it's not, well, try to move the model in Blender a little bit and repeat this step again.